Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA on defense.

-- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.
+- On the glass, the Nuggets have given up 40.8 rebounds per contest, which is best in the NBA.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per game.
+- Looking at assists, the Nuggets are ranked 15th in the NBA, conceding 25.7 per contest.

 Bam Adebayo vs. the Nuggets